log2timeline/dftimewolf/docs/recipe-list.md

 ## `grr_artifact_ts`

-Fetches default artifacts from a list of GRR hosts, processes them with plaso, and sends the results to Timesketch.
+Fetches default ForensicArtifacts from a sequence of GRR hosts, processes them with plaso, and sends the results to Timesketch.

 **Details:**